 Financial aid applicants will be automatically selected for verification upon acceptance into the clinical nursing program and will be notified via your My Sac State Student Center to submit verification documents.

-Nursing Loan funds are automatically awarded on a first-come first-serve basis to eligible students based on financial need and who meet the eligbility criteria.
+Nursing Loan funds are automatically awarded on a first-come first-serve basis to eligible students based on financial need and who meet the eligibility criteria.

 The Financial Aid Office strives to offer funds to students in a fair and equitable manner, and therefore discourages written requests for Nursing Loans; however, exceptions may be made by a financial aid counselor in the case of extreme financial hardship.